bruno-c/teambox-talker/server/doc/protocol.md

 "user" the name of the user connecting to the room and "token" the authentication token for that user.

+If the authentication is successful, the server reply with the following message and connection is left open:

+    {"type":"connected", "users":["user1", "user2"]}

+The "users" attribute contains the list of users currently connected to the room.

-If the authentication is successful, the connection is left open, if not, the connection is closed after the following message is sent by the server:
+If authentication fail, the connection is closed after the following message is sent by the server:

     {"type":"error","message":"Authentication failed"}